-Practical Labs are designed to provide worship-leading students with hands-on learning opportunities related to worship in the local church.
-Highly participatory by design, these activities provide a breadth of experience: chapel choir, scripture presentation, worship leading, and technical ministries.
-Although the worship-leading department provides guidance for these activities the emphasis is on collaborative learning.
+Practical Labs are designed to provide Worship Arts students with hands-on learning opportunities related to worship in the local church.
+Highly participatory by design, these activities provide a breadth of experience, specifically in scripture presentation and technical ministries.
+Although the worship arts department provides guidance for these activities the emphasis is on collaborative learning.
 Except for choir which is available every semester, these are scheduled on a rotation basis.

-1 credit hour Every semester
+1 credit hour